practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 The string `the_squat_rack` is 130 characters long.
 We'll learn more about special iterable stuff when we discuss lists.

+One important string operation is concatenation or joining two strings together.
+This can be done several ways.
+This first is just by adding them:

+**In [88]:**

+{% highlight python %}
+print(king_arthur + woman_responds)
+{% endhighlight %}

+    Arthur says "I am your king."Woman: 'Well I didn't vote for you.'

+Other ways include implicit joining, where if two string literals are one the same line, they are joined together:

+**In [87]:**

+{% highlight python %}
+'Some' "string is fishy here"
+{% endhighlight %}

+    'Somestring is fishy here'

-Strings in Python is are objects (*everything* in Python is an object), and they have a number of methods available to simplify string operations.
-For those who are new to object- oriented programming, we'll explain methods in detail later.
-For now, just think of 'methods' as functions that are in some way bound to an object.
+Strings in Python are objects (*everything* in Python is an object), and objects can have associated functions attached to them called **methods**.
+In the case of strings, these method functions simplify string-related operations.
+For those who are new to object-oriented programming, we'll explain methods in detail later.
+For now, just think of methods as functions that are in some way bound to an object.
 To see what methods and attributes an object has associated with it, you can 'introspect' the object using the built-in `dir` function.

 **In [29]:**